-Your first night in Fiji, you're apt to discover than Fijians have a thing for a not-altogether appealing drink called kava.
-They consider it their "national drink" and enjoy it religiously and with great ceremony for its mild sedative (some say euphoric) effect.
+Your first night in Fiji, you'll likely find out that Fijians have a thing for a drink called kava.
+They consider it their national drink and drink it frequently and with great ceremony for its mild sedative (some say euphoric) effect.

 As a visitor to Fiji, you will most likely be invited to try it yourself during a kava-drinking demonstration at your resort or during a visit to a local village.
 Here's what you need to know about this ancient ceremonial tradition.

 What Is Kava?

-Kava, also known by its Fijian name yaqona, is an indigenous plant that has been long used by Pacific Island cultures for its pleasant relaxation effect.
+Kava or kava kava, also known by its Fijian name yaqona, is an plant native to the Pacific Islands.
+The plant has used by Pacific Island cultures for its pleasant relaxation effects.
 In the past, it was solely used by Fijian chiefs but is now enjoyed by everyone.
 It is still customary and good etiquette, however, to bring a small gift (sevusevu) of yaqona to give to the chief if you are invited to visit a local Fijian village.

 How to Drink Kava

-Kava is drunk with great attention to detail in a formal setting known as a Kava Ceremony.
+In Fiji, kava is drunk with great attention to detail in a formal setting known as a Kava Ceremony.
 Dress comfortably but modestly (no short dresses, exposed shoulders, or low necklines, and no hats).
 Participants sit cross-legged in a circle on the floor in front of the chief or head of the ceremony as he mixes the powdered kava root with water in a large wooden bowl called a tanoa (the root is strained through a cloth to keep out the gritty particles).

 When the kava is ready, it is scooped into a bowl called a bilo (made from half a coconut shell) and passed to the first guest to drink.
 Turning down a bowl of kava is considered an insult to Fijians, so brace for the bitterness and do try a bit.
 Kava made at your resort or during an organized tour to a local village with bottled or purified water is safe to drink.